-Each local Nar-Anon area or region shall develop a process to define and certify Narateen facilitators based on these World Service Narateen Safety Guidelines in accordance with the local area, state, region, province, or country's laws.
+Each local Nar-Anon area or Region shall develop a process to define and certify Narateen facilitators based on the above stated, World Service Narateen Safety Guidelines in accordance with the local area, state, region, province, or country's laws.
 Certification is a formal acknowledgement that a member has met the requirements for being of service to Narateen.
+To remain registered, Facilitator Registration Forms need to be renewed annually in June with the Nar-Anon World Service Office (2016 CAR, Motion 31).